 The Grants Process Maturity Model (GPMM) is a framework that focuses on continuous improvement of grant management processes across five levels.
-Each level reflects how well a local government, or other entity, has defined common and repeatable processes to effectively manage their grants.
+Each level reflects how well a state or local government has defined common and repeatable processes to effectively manage their grants.
 The first level describes organizations without repeatable processes, where much of the work is performed on an as-needed basis.
 At the highest level are entities that use defined and repeatable processes, collect metrics to help them optimize their grant management processes, and, in some cases, become thought leaders and first-adopters.
-Because the application of this model focuses on process maturity rather than the complexity of an entity, the GPMM framework can be applied to each of the three types of grant management structures.
+The application of GPMM focuses on process maturity rather than the complexity of an entity, which allows this framework to be applied to each of the three types of grant office structures.
 The five levels of the model are described below.

 Level 1 – Undefined